ynjacobs/rapid-responder/user_stories.md

 12) I can sign up to use the app
 I can remain signed in as long as I dont log out
-16) I can add current medical information to my profile I can call for help by pressing a button related to my condition or other I can see when a responder agrees to my call
+16) I can add current medical information to my profile
+21) I can call for help by pressing a button related to my condition or other(call emergency contact) I can see when a responder agrees to my call
 I can see who the responder is
 I can see a live map of where the responder is
 I can cancel call for help if I'd like

 P.S
 =====